jkozik/Zabbix5SetupNotes/README.md

 $ docker run --name zabbix-agent --link zabbix-server-mysql:zabbix-server -d zabbix/zabbix-agent:centos-5.0-latest
 $ docker container inspect zabbix-agent | grep IPAddress  # Get the IP Address of the zabbix-agent
 ```
 From a web browser go to the zabbix web page: http://linode2.kozik.net.
-Login and go to the configuration for the Zabbix Server.
-For interfaces/Agent field, enter the IP Address from above.
+Login with the default username/password and go to the configuration for the Zabbix Server.
+Add a new host; for its interfaces/Agent field, enter the IP Address from above.
 Soon the ZBX icon should turn green.

 One can force the server configuration refresh by getting a bash prompt in the zabbix-server container and running a zabbix_server command.
 ```